Color block of green and pink

 • all design elements (and the strategy / deeper meaning behind them)

 Since your brand as a whole is an all-encompassing entity, you can’t possibly skip straight to creating your logo and choosing your color palette without first digging into your brand strategy.
+A logo for your small business is just one piece of a much bigger puzzle.

 • Brand Purpose - aka why your business/brand exists and what it stands for